 I just need to finish unpacking the groceries from the car, or dishing up dinner, maybe going to the loo, or even just lying in bed at 05.30am on a Sunday for two more minutes!
 Before of course, I lose my shit!

 I also tend to use it when they are at their most demanding.
 By that I mean, when they get stuck.
 You know how an old record (LP) would get stuck and continuously repeat a second of a song.
 The girls do that sometimes.
 They get stuck.

 “Mummy, I want a juice.
 Juice mummy.
 Mummy juice.
 Can I have some juice please mummy?
 Mummy, where’s my juice?
 Juice, juice, juice.
 Where’s my juice?”

-Literally, this narrative is said in one long sentence , with barely a breath taken.
+Literally, this narrative is said in one long sentence, with barely a breath is taken.
 It becomes impossible to get the juice made and to give it to them quick enough to stop the relentless barrage of demands.
 It’s like they’ve never had juice ever in their entire lives!
-The sheer volume, speed and repetitiveness makes me panic inside.
+The sheer volume, speed and repetitiveness make me panic inside.
 As a person who suffers from anxiety, you can just imagine what this does to me!
 I feel like if I don’t give them the juice right NOW that they might actually expire before my very eyes!

 Two more minutes later and I feel like I’ve just saved the world from a terrifying threat.
 I take a breath and think to myself … “WTF just happened?” lol

 My husband’s part in this plays out like this: he will see it happening and in an attempt to ‘save me’ he will shout